TheBladeItself/MgTraveller_Tools/README.md

 system_generation.py :: contains 2 tabs - one for the generation of entire solar systems, inspired by several different, custom rulesets - including the MegaTraveller rules

+BOTH of these files require the following:
+* Python3
+* tkinter
+*